pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/6-pursuit-of-happiness.md

 **Sensitive aspect of life**:

-Pertaining to conscious but non-volitional life-orientation.
+Pertaining to conscious (but not necessarily volitional) life-orientation.

 **Rational aspect of life**: